aupsychology/aupsychology.github.io/stats2workbook/09-FA5_multipleregression_baseball.md

 Now we want to look at each league separately.

-**Step 4**: Using what you learned in the tidyspace lab, create two data frames, one data frame containing only NL teams and one data frame containing only AL teams.
+**Step 4**: Using what you learned in the tidyverse lab, create two data frames, one data frame containing only NL teams and one data frame containing only AL teams.

 **Step 5**: Repeat the work you did for Step 3 for each of these new data frames and see if there are any differences between the AL and NL in the regressions.